MaxiG-ai/ISAS-FAST-Parameter-Estimation/pinn/README.md

     ```

 4. The script will print its progress for each stage.
 Final results, logs, and plots will be saved to a new, timestamped directory in `pinn/results/`.

-## 6. Key Insight: Why Both Stages Need All Loss Components

-The critical insight in this implementation is that **both training stages use all three loss components** (data, PDE, and boundary conditions) but with different relative weights:

-- **Stage 1 Priority**: Learn accurate deformation field (`w_data = 1.0`) while respecting physics (`w_pde = w_bc = 0.1`)
-- **Stage 2 Priority**: Satisfy governing equations (`w_pde = w_bc = 1.0`) while maintaining data consistency (`w_data = 0.1`)

-This approach ensures:
-1. **Stage 1** produces a physics-aware approximation, not just a data-fitting curve
-2. **Stage 2** can successfully optimize material parameters because the PINN already represents a physically plausible solution
-3. **Stability** throughout the optimization process by maintaining connections to both experimental data and physical laws

-The alternative approach (Stage 1 with data-only loss, Stage 2 with physics-only loss) often fails because the pre-trained PINN may represent a deformation field that cannot be achieved with any reasonable material parameters, making Stage 2 optimization impossible or unstable.